Best All-Weather Tires for Trucks in 2026

 1) Pirelli Scorpion WeatherActive (Best overall balance)

-Good for: drivers who want a balanced all-weather tire for rain, cold weather, highway use, and light snow without moving to a dedicated winter tire.
+Good for: drivers of compatible SUVs, crossovers, and light-duty pickups who want a road-focused all-weather tire for rain, cold weather, highway use, and light snow.

-Why you’ll like it: it gives you a simple one-tire setup for mixed paved-road weather.
-Choose it if your truck or SUV spends most of its time on highways, city streets, and plowed winter roads.
+Why you’ll like it: it gives compatible vehicles a simple one-tire setup for mixed paved-road weather.
+Choose it if your SUV or light-duty pickup spends most of its time on highways, city streets, and plowed winter roads and the linked size matches your required fitment.

 2) Michelin CrossClimate 2 (Best wet-road confidence)